UBC-CIC/InvasivePlants/docs/DeploymentGuide.md

 | us-west-1       | pl-4ea04527  |
 | us-west-2       | pl-82a045eb  |

 Then, use the command below and pass in the `prefixListID` value.
+Include the second parameter only on redeployment.
 ```bash
 cdk deploy --all \
   --parameters hostStack:prefixListID=<your-region-preFixListId> \